Adapter installation suggestions

 - The default is 256.
 Maximum value is 2048.

 TCP configuration suggestions

-- Tune the TCP window size (Applies to Windows* Server editions prior to Windows Server 2008*)
+- Tune the TCP window size (Applies to Windows* Server editions before Windows Server 2008*)

 Optimizing your TCP window size can be complex as every network is different.
-Documents are available on the Internet (search for TCP tuning) that explains the considerations and formulas used to determine window size.
+Documents are available on the Internet that explain the considerations and formulas used to set window size.

-Prior to Windows Server 2008, the network stack used a fixed-size receive-side window.
+Before Windows Server 2008, the network stack used a fixed-size receive-side window.
 Starting with Windows Server 2008, Windows provides TCP receive window auto-tuning.
-The registry keywords TcpWindowSize, NumTcbTablePartitions, and MaxHashTableSize are ignored starting with Windows Server 2008.
+The registry keywords TcpWindowSize, NumTcbTablePartitions, and MaxHashTableSize, are ignored starting with Windows Server 2008.